kobotoolbox/kobo-docker/doc/May-2022-Upgrade.md

     root@postgres:/# chown -R postgres:postgres /var/lib/postgresql/data14/ && \
         su - postgres -c "/usr/lib/postgresql/14/bin/initdb -U $POSTGRES_USER --encoding=utf8 --locale=en_US.utf-8 -D /var/lib/postgresql/data14/"
     ```
+    **It is important to initialize the PostgreSQL 14 cluster with the same username used to initialize PostgreSQL 9.5.**
+    Ensure that `$POSTGRES_USER` equals that username.
+If it is not the case, replace `$POSTGRES_USER` with the correct username (in all following instructions).

     Results should look like this:

     > ```